sveltejs/svelte/.github/ISSUE_TEMPLATE.md

 * If you can demonstrate the bug using https://svelte.technology/repl, please do.
 * If that's not possible, we recommend creating a small repo that illustrates the problem.
+* Make sure you include information about the browser, and which version of Svelte you're using

 Reproductions should be small, self-contained, correct examples – http://sscce.org.